cockroachdb/docs/v2.1/training/cluster-upgrade.md

     ~~~

 {{site.data.alerts.callout_info}}
-You can disable a (manual or automatic) cluster version upgrade from the specified version until you reset your cluster by using the `cluster.preserve_downgrade_option` [cluster setting](..cluster-settings.html).
+You can disable a (manual or automatic) cluster version upgrade from the specified version until you reset your cluster by using the `cluster.preserve_downgrade_option` cluster setting.
+See the full [Cluster Upgrade](../upgrade-cockroach-version.html) documentation for details.
 {{site.data.alerts.end}}

 ## Step 3.
 Upgrade the first node to v2.1